jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 ### 93 Procedure for removal of caveat
 (1) Any manager or rightholder against whose management rights or spectrum licence a caveat has been lodged, or any other person having any registered interest in any management rights or spectrum licence against which a caveat has been lodged, may apply to the High Court for an order that the caveat be removed.
-(2) The Court, upon proof that notice of the application has been served on the caveator or the person on whose behalf the caveat has been lodged, may make such order, either ex parte or otherwise, as the Court thinks fit.
+(2) The court, upon proof that notice of the application has been served on the caveator or the person on whose behalf the caveat has been lodged, may make such order, either ex parte or otherwise, as the court thinks fit.

 ### 94 Lapse of caveat against dealings
 Every caveat shall, upon the expiry of 10 working days after notice is given to the caveator that application has been made for the registration of any instrument affecting the management rights or spectrum licence protected by the caveat, be deemed to have lapsed as to those management rights or that spectrum licence, or so much of those management rights or that spectrum licence as is referred to in the notice, unless—